What is Orcus RAT?

 Orcus RAT commonly makes its way into target machines as a downloadable attachment in malicious spam emails.
 Campaigns are often highly targeted and aim at organizations rather than at individuals.

 Attackers use phishing and social engineering to trick victims into downloading an attachment or visiting a link that points to a server that holds the payload.
 In order to begin execution, Orcus does require user input.
 However, in most cases, it is unable to infect the system without user interaction.

 How to detect Orcus RAT?

 This malware creates files that allow analysts to detect it with a high degree of certainty.
 To identify the Orcus RAT, open the "Advanced details of process" by clicking on the "More info" button and switch events display to "Raw."
 This trojan often creates files with "Orcus" in the names, so all we need is to find such a file.
 To make it easier, type the word "Orcus" in the filename field.
 If such a file is found, you can be sure that Orcus RAT is in front of you.

 Figure 3: Files created by Orcus RAT

 Orcus RAT malware is a sophisticated trojan that offers some unusual functions on top of solid basic info-stealing capabilities.
 Technical complexity was complemented by an affordable price of just 40 USD.
 Today, interested users can download a leaked version of Orcus for free.
 Unfortunately, this, along with excellent support and documentation, ensured the popularity of Orcus RAT.

 Since its deployment in 2016, researchers have been observing Orcus RAT campaigns, and the popularity of this malware is still on the rise.
 As a result, we can expect several new attacks utilizing malicious software in the future.

-Researchers can analyze Orcus RAT using the ANY.RUN malware hunting service to study this malware.
+Researchers can analyze Orcus RAT using the ANY.RUN malware hunting service to study this malware or other RATS such as Quasar RAT or njRAT.
 ANY.RUN is an interactive sandbox that allows researchers to stop and correct the simulation at any point, which ensures pure research results.
 In addition, useful information that can be obtained from the analysis can be added to our growing database of cyber threats to help combat internet crime worldwide.